 International Sporter Class.

 The action may be glued into the stock.
-Stock must be 57.15 mm (2.25") or under at its widest point.
+Stock must be 57.15 mm (2.25") under at its widest point.
 No stock tape allowed.
-For-end and butt of stock that comes in contact with front and rear sandbags can be flat OR convex.
+For-end and butt of stock that come in contact with front and rear sandbags must be flat OR convex.